hyperledger/besu-docs/docs/index.md

 nodes in an Ethereum network.
 You can use the API via RPC over HTTP or via WebSockets.
 Besu also supports Pub/Sub.
 The API supports typical Ethereum functionalities such as:

-* Ether mining
+* Ether mining.
-* Smart contract development
+* Smart contract development.
 * Decentralized application (dapp) development.

 ## New to Ethereum?